 How long your personal data will be kept

-We will hold your personal information securely for 10 years, after which the information is archived or securely destroyed.
+We will hold your personal information securely for 10 years, after which the information is made inaccessible to system users or securely destroyed.
 This enables any anomalies to be dealt with.

 For example, where an NQT thinks they have completed their induction but this has not been recognised by the TRA.
 You can request that any data we hold is deleted on completion of induction, this is at your own risk and we will require you to confirm in writing that you accept the risk prior to data being deleted.

 Reasons we can collect and use your personal information

 We collect and use your personal information to comply with our legal obligations under Sections 135A, 135B and 141C(1)(b), of the Education Act 2002 and associated Education (Induction Arrangements for School Teachers) (England) Regulations 2012.

 We will share personal information with law enforcement or other authorities if required by applicable law, as well as:

 - the school or schools you are employed by during your induction